Please pay close attention to the highlighted sections.

 - Admixture submittals shall include documentation from the manufacturer which provides addition rates.
 If addition rates for admixtures do not fall within the manufacturers recommended dosage rate, as listed in supplied documentation, a letter from the manufacturer shall be provided.
 The letter shall specifically state the dosage rate and range approved by KDOT.
 Individual members reserve the right to reject mixes with admixtures falling outside the manufacturers recommended dosage rates.

-- Concrete for compressive tests must be batched after the approval date of the previous years’ submittal.
-Batch tickets or Laboratory data shall be provided for each compressive test and shall include, plant name, design w/c ratio, design weights per cubic yard, total weight of all materials batched, time batched, design slump, moisture correction for aggregates, and dosages of all admixtures.
+- Batch tickets or laboratory data including: plant name, design w/c ratio, design weights per cubic yard, total weight of all materials batched, time batched, design slump, moisture correction for aggregates, and dosages of all admixtures.
 Batch tickets or laboratory data shall be easily correlated with strength test results.

-- Provide documentation for each batch showing how the water/cement ratio was calculated (for example, portland cement, water added at the plant, free water on aggregate, water added on site).
+- Documentation for each batch showing how the water/cement ratio was calculated (for example: portland cement, water added at the plant, free water on aggregate, water added on site).
 Include any other supporting documents.
 Strength tests, submitted for annual approval, on concrete with water/cement ratios below design are not acceptable.
 Batch tickets or laboratory data showing unapproved additions to the concrete will not be accepted.

-- Compressive test taken before 28 days are acceptable if they meet all other requirements.
+Strength test results prior to 28 days are acceptable if they meet all other requirements.

 Aggregates and Cementitious Material Submittals shall include (Online Form and Attached PDF Format):